-Requirements are the same as for the B.A. degree except that MATH 335 is required and may take the place of one course from MATH 326, 330, 333, 345, and 371, and MATH 360 is required.
-Students must also complete the certification requirements set forth in the School of Education program description.
-See education.geneseo.edu for more information.
+Requirements are the same as for the B.A. degree except that MATH 330, MATH 335, and MATH 360 are required to fulfill requirement B/ Students must also complete the certification requirements set forth in the School of Education program description.
+See education.geneseo. edu for more information.

-Preparation for Engineering (Five-Year [3-2] Program) Completion of this program earns a Bachelor of Arts degree (in mathematics) from Geneseo
+Preparation for Engineering (Five-Year [3-2] Program)